 Most falls are caused by a combination of risk factors.
 The more risk factors a person has, the greater their chances of falling. – Centers for Disease Control and Prevention

-Knowing your senior loved one’s risk factors and then properly preparing to circumvent instances that could contribute to a fall is the best solution to helping to prevent them from falling.
+Knowing your senior loved one’s risk factors and then properly preparing to circumvent instances that could contribute to a fall can go a long way in helping to prevent them from falling.

 As we age, we lose muscle mass.
 In fact, according to a review of prevalence and intervention by Cruz-Jentoft, et. al., as many as 1 in 3 elderly adults have sarcopenia, which is defined as the decline of skeletal muscle tissue with age.